Johnathan31/Case/README.md

 # 🧩 Overview
-**caser** module provides you the most common cases in python & text methods simply & explicitly.
+**cased** module provides you the most common cases in python & text methods simply & explicitly.

 ---